 Brain Hemorrhages may occur in different locations of the brain depending on what caused them.
 There are many different causes of a brain hemorrhage including:

 - Aneurysms (balloon-like out-pouching of blood vessels that often form at the base of the brain)

-- Arteriovenous malformations (also known as A-V malformations which are formed by abnormally connected blood vessels which may rupture)
+- Arteriovenous malformations (also known as A-V malformations which are formed by abnormally connected blood vessels that may rupture)

-There are several different types of brain hemorrhages that occur due to brain trauma:
+Several different types of brain hemorrhages can occur due to brain trauma:

 - Subdural hemorrhages form just underneath the “dura”, which is the outer fibrous covering of the brain

-- Epidural hemorrhages occur due to brain trauma and is located outside the “dura” covering just beneath the skull; this type of brain trauma is typically associated with skull fractures.
+- Epidural hemorrhages occur due to brain trauma and are located outside the “dura” covering just beneath the skull; this type of brain trauma is typically associated with skull fractures.

 Medication may also cause hemorrhages.
 Coumadin, which is an anticoagulant or “blood thinner” may be given to patients to prevent blood clots from forming in the heart following an operation, or should a doctor detect the presence of certain abnormalities of the heartbeat, or to prevent blood clots from forming in the leg veins.

 Using the same dose of Coumadin may not always produce the same results; in fact, it may cause different levels of anticoagulation.
 Doctors may often perform a “protime” which is a laboratory test that measures the response to Coumadin.